THE FK8’s First oil change

 I bought this nifty funnel on amazon that threads right into my valve cover, this way there is no chances of me making a mess.

-Once you have put oil back in the car.
-Put the oil cap back on the valve cover, start the car while still jacked up to ensure there are no leaks and everything is good.
-Turn the car off, reinstall the under tray, lower the car back onto the ground and then check the oil level on the dipstick.
-You want the oil level to be at the top dot on the dip stick, if you are slightly above it’s no big deal.
-Keep in mind that people who track their cars usually run a half a quart or even more just to ensure the oil sump in submerged, so they don’t lose oil pressure in high G turns.
-You’ll be fine if its slightly over filled.
+Once you have put oil back in the car, put the oil cap back on the valve cover.
+Start the car while still jacked up to ensure there are no leaks and everything is good.
+Turn the car off, reinstall the undertray, lower the car back onto the ground, and then check the oil level on the dipstick.
+You want the oil level to be at the top dot on the dipstick; if you are slightly above, it’s no big deal.
+Keep in mind that people who track their cars usually run a half a quart or even more just to ensure the oil sump is submerged, so they don’t lose oil pressure in high G turns.
+You’ll be fine if it’s slightly overfilled.

 There are many, MANY, MAAAANNYY opinions on oils, filters, and oil change procedures.
-Sure, cheap oil still needs to past the same tests and be certified the same way, but some oils exceed the standards just as some oil filters are better than others.
+Sure, cheap oil still needs to pass the same tests and be certified the same way, but some oils exceed the standards just as some oil filters are better than others.
 At the end of the day if you’re changing your oil frequently it shouldn’t really matter what specific oil or filter you are using.
-However, if you are driving your car hard, in harsh climates, or stop and go traffic this can cause oil to deteriorate quicker than normal.
-If you read the fine print on oils that say they have 5k, 10k, or 15k change intervals, it will say if you are using your car in harsh climates, stop and go traffic, or under extreme conditions the oil should be changed at 3k miles.
+However, if you are driving your car hard, in harsh climates, or stop-and-go traffic this can cause oil to deteriorate quicker than normal.
+If you read the fine print on oils that say they have 5k, 10k, or 15k change intervals, it will say if you are using your car in harsh climates, stop-and-go traffic, or under extreme conditions the oil should be changed at 3k miles.

 3 Comments